mo-abdulai/coinnest/README.md

 ## Installation

-To run CryptoWorld locally, follow these steps:
+To run CryptoNest locally, follow these steps:

 1. Clone this repository.
 2. Navigate to the project directory.